-The Agency has an operating lease for the office building and certain office equipment.
+The Agency has operating leases for the office building and certain office equipment.
 A schedule of future minimum lease payments under these operating leases are as follows for the years ending June 30:

-Rental expense for office equipment and office space was \$61,736 and \$59,495 for the years ended June 30, 2014 and 2013 respectively.
+Rental expense for office equipment and office space was \$58,159 and \$61,736 for the years ended June 30, 2015 and 2014 respectively.